Undergraduate Certificate in Comparative LGBT Rights Law

 Course content

-• Introduction to Comparative LGBT Rights Law
+• Human Rights and LGBT Rights: An Introduction to Comparative Law

-• International Human Rights and LGBT Advocacy
+• The Role of International Human Rights Law in Protecting LGBT Rights

 Assessments